rddl-network/rddl-tropic01-esp32/README.md

 ## Practical Tips

 * Keep SPI modest during bring-up; later you can increase it after you’re confident the electrical path is clean.
-* Log short hex dumps of both ciphertext and plaintext (never private keys) during development; it makes it straightforward to compare against the Python reference.
+* Log short hex dumps of both ciphertext and plaintext (never private keys) during development; it makes it straightforward to compare against the code reference.
-* When in doubt, re-run the Python code on the same host message and compare the GCM inputs and outputs.
+* When in doubt, re-run the refrence code on the same host message and compare the GCM inputs and outputs.
 If your nonces, keys, and counters match, the bytes will match too.

 ---